Using Record Names Instead of Ids in ID and Lookup Fields

 Here are the mappings for this Update operation (note how we mapped the columns with names to the Id and master-detail fields in Salesforce):

 With this setup, XL-Connector will know to first lookup the Contact and Account Ids based on the corresponding names, and then use these Ids in the actual Update operation.

 For reliable operation of the lookup functionality described in this post it is important that there are no duplicate record names in the system.
-If there are duplicates – the lookup will use the first record it can find with the given name, and it is not guaranteed to be the record the user wants to use.
+If there are duplicates – there will be an error reported and the operation will not succeed.